-Consider, in this light, the contrast between a computer print out of a curve generated by plotting co-ordinates against two axes, and a perceptually indiscernible counterpart, also produced by computer, presented as art.
-While there might be good mathematical, demographic or scientific reasons for asking why the former presents the precise curve that it does, depending on what it represents, it would make no sense to seek an interpretation for why the diagram itself takes the form that it does: that is just the way diagrams produced this way look.
-But the perceptually identical work of art might credibly be interpreted as 'mechanical': that is, as intentionally aping the artlessness of the former to make some artistic point-perhaps, in line with Danto's penchant for angry young artists, to pour scorn on touch and virtuosity in la belle peinture.
-In Danto's words, such an artwork would 'use the way the non-artwork presents its content to make a point about how that content is presented.'26

-In Danto's full-blown example, a diagram of a portrait of Mme.
-Cezanne in Erle Loran's book analysing the structure of Cezanne's paintings is appropriated by Roy Lichtenstein to make a point about how Cezanne sees the world: where Loran tries to make the scaffolding of a particular Cezanne perspicuous by means of a diagram, Lichtenstein's painting uses the former to make a point about the way the world-including the artist's own wife-was perceived by Cezanne as so many geometrical figures and planes.
-Thus, although Lichtenstein's painting may resemble a diagram, it is not in fact one; instead, it uses a diagrammatic idiom rhetorically, to express an attitude towards what it presents, and thereby colour its viewers' attitudes accordingly.
-So, where Loran produces a diagram of a painting, Lichtenstein employs a diagrammatic idiom within painting rhetorically, 'transfiguring' his source material in the process.
+Consider, in this light, the contrast between a computer print out of a curve generated by plotting coordinates against two axes, and a perceptually indiscernible counterpart, also produced by computer, presented as art.
+While there might be good mathematical, demographic, or scientific reasons for asking why the former presents the precise curve that it does, depending on what it represents, it would make no sense to seek an interpretation for why the diagram itself takes the form that it does: that is just the way diagrams produced this way look.
+But the perceptually identical work of art might credibly be interpreted as "mechanical": that is, as intentionally aping the artlessness of the former to make some artistic point - perhaps, in line with Danto's penchant for angry young artists, to pour scorn on touch and virtuosity in la belle peinture.
+In Danto's words, such an artwork would "use the way the non-artwork presents its content to make a point about how that content is presented."
+26 painting uses the former to make a point about the way the world - including the artist's own wife - was perceived by Cézanne as so many geometrical figures and planes.
+Thus, although Lichtenstein's painting may resemble a diagram, it is not in fact one; instead, it uses a diagrammatic idiom rhetorically, to express an attitude toward what it presents, and thereby color its viewers' attitudes accordingly.
+So, where Loran produces a diagram of a painting, Lichtenstein employs a diagrammatic idiom within painting rhetorically, "transfiguring" his source material in the process.
 From this, and other, examples Danto concludes: